 What do you think are the main differences between “good” and “great” Product Managers?
 What advice would you give a “good” Product Manager who is trying to be “great”?

-What is the single biggest mistake he sees PM’s making?
+What is the single biggest mistake you see PM’s making?

 How important a factor is the team (engineering especially) in making product decisions?
 It seems like most of our work is communicating the needs/goals of customers, but how should we factor in our team’s capacity?